followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/4 Events/selectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-Raised after row selection has been set or cleared.
+Raised after selecting a row or clearing its selection.
 <!--/shortDescription-->

 <!--fullDescription-->